Human Centered Design Intern Blog 2018

 The three mindsets that I think are really important are:

 1) That good design sits at the intersection of Desirability, Viability and Feasibility.
-Viability is the hardest to describe and understand, is it a sustainable idea?
+Viability is the hardest to describe and understand.
+You have to look at an idea and think, is it a sustainable idea?
 Viability distinguishes invention from innovation.
 The transistor is an incredible invention but not until it became economical and scale-able (by a reduction in size) did it transform the world.

 2) The second mindset comes from a former mentor who said "you don't get to chose not to have problems, but you get to choose what problems you have."
 Design is a series of decisions with its own consequences, and we get to chose which consequences we want to tackle or face.